xquercus/load-balanced-scheduler/README.md

 # Load Balanced Scheduler

 *Load Balanced Scheduler* is an Anki add-on which helps maintain a consistent number of reviews from one day to another.
 Intervals are chosen from the same range as stock Anki so as not to affect the SRS algorithm.
+It is compatible with:
+* Anki v2.0
-It is compatible with Anki 2.1 using both the default and v2 scheduler.
+* Anki v2.1 with the default scheduler
+* Anki v2.1 with the [experimental v2 scheduler](https://anki.tenderapp.com/kb/anki-ecosystem/experiment-scheduling-changes-in-anki-21)

 ## Installation

-To manually install this add-on copy the `src` directory and it's contents to your Anki add-on directory.
-To find the Anki add-on directory first go to *Tools -> Add-ons*, un-select any currently highlighted add-ons, and click *Show Files*.
-It is generally a good idea to rename the `src` directory.
-Anki will use this folder name as the name of the plugin.
-After restarting Anki the add-on will appear in the add-on window.
+To install follow the instructions on the AnkiWeb [add-ons page](https://ankiweb.net/shared/info/208879074).

 ## Configuration

-Configuration is via the Anki *Add-ons* window.
-Highlight *Load Balanced Scheduler* and press the *Config* button.
-Anki must be restarted for the new configuration to take effect.
+No configuration is required however logging can be enabled.
+This is done by setting `LOG_LEVEL` at the top of `load_balanced_scheduler.py`.
+The following options are available:

+* `LogLevel = 0`: Disables logging.
-Logging can be configured by setting the value of `LogLevel`.  `"LogLevel": 1` will cause a one line summary to be sent to `stdout` each time a card is load balanced.  `"LogLevel": 2` will add detailed information about the load balancing process.  `"LogLevel": 0` will disable logging.
-Logs are written to `stdout`.
+* `LogLevel = 1`: Logs a one line summary each time a card is load balanced.
+* `LogLevel = 2`: Logs additional detailed information about each step of the load balancing process.

+Logs are sent to `stdout`.
+On some systems (e.g. Windows) Anki doesn't direct `stdout` anywhere useful.
+On these systems [Le Petit Debugger](https://ankiweb.net/shared/info/2099968349) can be used to view the log output.

 ## Details